Chauntain/SupportArticles-docs/support/mem/intune/device-protection/troubleshoot-update-rings.md

 ms.reviewer: v-cshields, luche, v-six search.appverid: MET150
 ---
-# Troubleshoot update rings for Windows 11 and Windows 10 in Microsoft Intune
+# Troubleshoot update rings for Windows 10 and Windows 11 in Microsoft Intune

-This article provides guidelines for troubleshooting issues with the Windows update ring settings to ensure they're successfully delivered to your organization's Windows 11 or Windows 10 devices.
+This article provides guidelines for troubleshooting issues with the Windows update ring settings to ensure they're successfully delivered to your organization's Windows 10 or Windows 11 devices.
 Update ring settings manage how and when Windows devices install operating system (OS) updates.
 For more information about update ring policies, see [Update rings for Windows 10 and later policy in Intune](/mem/intune/protect/windows-10-update-rings).

-If you experience an issue while deploying update ring policies to Windows 11 or Windows 10 devices using Microsoft Intune, determine whether the issue is Intune or Windows-related.
+If you experience an issue while deploying update ring policies to Windows 10 or Windows 11 devices using Microsoft Intune, it's best to first determine whether the issue is Intune or Windows-related.
 Therefore, it's important to consider whether the Intune policy has been successfully deployed to the target device.

 Some deployment insights are included in this guide to highlight how OS and policy updates work.
 The following steps can be performed independently of others for times when other troubleshooting efforts don't provide the desired results.

-## What Windows update ring policies do
+## What Windows Update ring policies do

-Windows update ring policies define only an update strategy, such as blocking driver installation, setting deferral periods, or setting maintenance times.
-The update ring policy doesn't update the infrastructure itself.
-This means that it needs an existing update solution to obtain the actual updates, such as Windows Updates for Business.
+Windows Update ring policies define only an update strategy, such as blocking driver installation, setting deferral periods, or setting maintenance times.
+Update ring policies don't provide the updated  infrastructure itself, meaning that it will still need to use an existing update solution, such as Windows Updates for Business,to obtain the actual updates.

 Windows update ring policies created in Intune use the [Windows Policy CSP](/windows/client-management/mdm/policy-configuration-service-provider) for updating Windows devices.
 Once Intune deploys the Windows update ring policy to an assigned device, the Policy configuration services provider (CSP) writes the appropriate values to the Windows registry to make the policy take effect.